RRI-Atharv37/RRI-Atharv37/README.md

 <h1 align="center">Hi 👋, I'm Atharv Dewangan</h1>

-I'm a developer skilled with a wide range of technologies and frameworks, from frontend design to backend logic.
-I experience with working in teams and coordinate well with others.
+I'm a full stack developer with a passion for cybersecurity, skilled with a wide range of technologies and frameworks, from frontend design to backend logic.
+I have experience with working in teams and coordinating with others.
 My programming journey has been really fun and I've met amazing people and brought my skills to a whole new level.
-I'm also passionate about **cybersecurity**.

 ## Currently Building